tombackstrom/tombackstrom.github.io/posts/informationbottleneck/informationbottleneck.md

-We can readily see that for each iteration, the accuracy with which the curve fills space is doubled (error is halved i.e. error energy is $1/4$th).
+We can readily see that for each iteration, the accuracy with which the curve fills space is doubled (error is halved i.e. error energy is $1/4$ th).
 By accuracy I refer to the average distance from a random point in 2D space to the closest point on the curve.

 Each iteration, on the other hand, splits every segment into 4 sub-segments, at a cost of 2 bits.
 Halving the error thus comes at a cost of 2 bits.
 This results thus follows results of conventional lossy coding; halving error costs as many bits as we have dimensions.
 Now we have 2 dimensions so halving error costs 2 bits.